-The original paperback version I released in late 2012 is now out of print, but a new paperback was released on May 21, and can be ordered now through Amazon and Barnes & Noble.
+The original paperback version I released in late 2012 is now out of print, as is the second edition from Touchstone.
+But an updated third edition, with lots of new material about Mad Men, Breaking Bad, and several other shows, was released on Dec.
+1. (I explain the changes in detail here.)
+It be ordered now through Amazon and Barnes & Noble.
 It should also be available through any brick-and-mortar store; if they don’t have it in stock, they can order it for you.
 The ebook remains on sale in multiple formats, for Kindle, for Nook, for iBooks and for Kobo.
-If/when other distributors add the book, I’ll include them here.
+There’s also an eBook short version available if you only want the new Mad Men and Breaking Bad chapters, titled Sepinwall on Mad Men and Breaking Bad.
 Internationally, you can order the ebook through the American Amazon stores if your own version doesn’t carry it, unless it’s a country where a publisher has purchased the rights to publish it themselves.
-For instance, an Australian version is being released in June, and Italy and Germany are putting out their own versions as well.
-But many other countries (Canada, the UK, Japan, etc.) are making the Touchstone version available; check your local Amazon to be sure.
+For instance, there have been separate versions for Australia, Italy, and Germany, while many other countries (Canada, the UK, Japan, etc.) are making the Touchstone version available; check your local Amazon to be sure.

 Among the new things this time around: an audiobook version.

 Not a lot.
 The cover’s new, we caught a few stray typos that got missed in the original edition, and I updated one or two things (almost exclusively in the Where Are They Now? section) about things that happened after the first paperback was released (that, for instance, ABC canceled Last Resort).
 But it’s 99% the same book as before.

 Will my ebook version be updated?